Take a look at my latest article written for The Style Lane - top 5 nutrition tips for glowing skin...

 Top 5 Nutrition Tips for Glowing Skin

 1) Quit unnecessary dietary sugar for youthful, clear skin.
-Removing sugar from the diet will have the biggest impact on your skin:
+Minimising an excess of refined sugar will have the biggest impact on your skin:

-• Damages the collagen and elastin proteins within the skin, which leads to wrinkles and sagging skin.
+• May damage the collagen and elastin proteins within the skin, which leads to wrinkles and sagging skin.

-• Contributes to hormonal imbalances, which can lead to spotty and greasy skin.
+• Contribute to hormonal imbalances, which may lead to spotty and greasy skin.

 • Can play a role in inflammatory skin conditions such as eczema, psoriasis and rosacea.

 It’s the hidden sugars in our food we need to watch out for – always check the sugar content in sauces, bread, cereals, soups, yoghurts, dressings and most ‘low fat’ foods.

 2) Eat oily fish, avocado, nuts and seeds for soft and supple skin.

 • These foods contain healthy fats which make the skin plump and supple.

 • They have great hormone balancing effects, which can help prevent spots.